murata2021/Food-Roulette/README.md

 ## Navigation
 Here the general process for a user:

-1. Without signup and login users will be able to use the search bar to search meals in the database.
-User will be able to view the single meal and its ingredients.
-To see/write/like reviews users have to be logged in.
+1. Without signup and login, the user will be able to use the search bar to search meals in the database.
+The user will be able to view the single meal and its ingredients.
+To see/write/like reviews the user has to be logged in.
-2. Sign-up or login to the food roulette.
-It’ll prompt you on the home page.
-On the home page there are three options for users to proceed.
+2. Sign-up or log in to the food roulette: It’ll prompt the user on the home page.
+On the home page, there are three options for the user to proceed.The user will be able to pick his/her random food from the selected category, selected cuisine, or in a totally random way from all meals in the database.
-3. User will be able to pick their random food from selected category, selected cuisine or in a totally random way from all meals in the database.
-After they select the option they want a random meal will appear on their screen.
+3. After he/she selects the option he/she wants, a random meal will appear on his/her screen.
 The user will pass it or like it.
-If they pass it, another meal will pop out on their screen.
+If he/she passes it, another meal will pop out on his/her screen.
-4. Liked meal will be added to the database.
-When user like the meal, based on their location preference, restaurants that serve this meal will be displayed.
+4. The liked meal will be added to the database.
+When the user likes the meal, based on the location preference, restaurants that serve this meal will be displayed.
-5. User will be able to see each restaurant’s details.
+5. The user will be able to see each restaurant’s details.
-6. User can like the restaurants or he/she can move on.
+6. The user can like the restaurants or he/she can move on.
-7. After user like meal or meal&restaurant together, he/she will be able to write review.
+7. After the user likes meal or meal&restaurant together, he/she will be able to write review.Each individual user will have their own user pages.
-8. Each individual user will have their own user pages.
-User pages have four contents.
-User own reviews, user favorite meals, user favorite restaurants, reviews that user found useful.
+8. User pages have four contents.
+The user's own reviews, user's favorite meals, user's favorite restaurants, reviews that user found useful.
-9. At anytime, users will be able to remove restaurants, meals from their favorite list.
+9. At any time, the user will be able to remove restaurants, meals from their favorite list.

 ## API List